corewar/corewar.io/docs/redcode/opcodes.md

 DAT.F 1, 1
 ```

-The second instructions B operand would still be decremented giving:
+The second instruction's B operand would still be decremented, giving:

 ```
 DAT.F 1, <1